sourcecrypto/web3-hugo-learn/README.md

 # decentralized-web

-a start at gathering information on decentralized web...
+A gathering of information on decentralized web... working on building the site.

 [![](https://cdn-images-1.medium.com/max/800/0*QDJ26V1pEdCBssOI.)](https://hackernoon.com/outgrowing-our-internet-caught-between-the-intranet-and-the-decentralized-web-707c532abbe2)
 * [Outgrowing Our Internet: Caught Between the Intranet and the Decentralized Web](https://hackernoon.com/outgrowing-our-internet-caught-between-the-intranet-and-the-decentralized-web-707c532abbe2) - Sep 13, 2017